 Peter, a Patreon supporter, shared a great example of this with the Valley Flyer in Massachusetts.
 Train #499, a weekend deadhead from Greenfield to Springfield, often runs nearly empty—more about deadheading in the next section.

-Peter mentioned he’d ridden this train twice, with only two passengers onboard.
+Peter mentioned that he’d ridden this train twice, with only two passengers on board.
 While this train might seem egregiously underutilized, it’s critical to ensuring service reliability for the rest of the Valley Flyer’s schedule.

-There are a few other Valley Flyer trains with low ridership, but this one highlights the necessity of equipment positioning to keep the system functioning smoothly.
+There are a few other Valley Flyer trains with low ridership, but this one highlights the importance of equipment positioning in maintaining a smooth system operation.

 Regional Train Examples